 Using circulating air in a car has several benefits, including better air circulation, humidity control, and reduced exposure to pollutants.
 However, it also has drawbacks such as increased cabin noise, fuel consumption, and window fogging.
 It’s important to consider these factors when deciding whether to use the circulating air or fresh air option.

-Circulating Air Vs. Fresh Air: Which One To Use?
+Circulating Air Vs. Fresh Air

 When To Use Circulating Air?